rebelwarrior/numenera/setting/ninth-world.md

 _Abhumans (p.
 13) can be used sort of like goblinoids in a fantasy setting.
 They are intelligent, use tactics, and tend to attack in groups._
 {:.mt-4.mb-3}

+__The Wandering Walk:__
+There is a pilgrimage, that some say circles the whole continent, that some people are suddenly compelled to do.
+They call this the wandering walk, and the wanderers: pilgrims.
+Nobody knows why they do this, the whole wandering walk path has never been mapped and most just wander for few days or weeks.
+The pilgrims develop a red mark on their hands, walk as if sleep-walking, are semi-conscious and don't eat or sleep or stop.
+They just shamble on until suddenly they stop and seemingly wake-up and the mark in their hand slowly fades away.
+While the pilgrims remember walking, they don't remember why they felt compelled to do so.
+None of them do.
+Some even wander for years.
+Occasionally concerned friends or family members accompany them to keep them safe.

 ---